(Image by StacyandBrian2)

 Photo Book Idea #3: Year-by-Year

 While the idea of having an individual photo book for every single year might be really cool, sometimes it simply isn’t practical.
 If you’re like me, and you lived your childhood (and maybe even some of your adulthood) before the age of digital cameras, you’re probably lucky to have a dozen photos from any one birthday event.
 I DID get lucky at my 10th birthday, and have 14 shots.
 Woo!
 But still not enough to make a whole book.
 So, consider grouping the birthdays you’ve got into 5-year increments, or ten if the photos are particularly sparse.
+Trying to find baby photos for your photo book may be a challenging.

 In this groups-of-years scenario, your photo books might go: